Thursday, March 29, 2012

 I checked the whole area around the apple orchard and didn't find anything.
 What is that?
 I saw something.
 There were some footprints!
 A man with boots.
 So someone had been here, but there was no way to know if it was her husband for sure.
 It probably was though.
 Who else would be snooping around?
 I'll tell William when he gets home from the freight office.
 Avery isn't expected for another week.

 On my way past the barn, I checked the horses.
 Then locked the back entrance, just in case.
 Don't want to walk in here and have someone hiding on me.
 At least out front, I'd see him or Peanut would.
 I couldn't wait for William to get home.
-But for now, I will keep an eye out.
+For now, I will keep an eye out.

 Copyright © 2011 Kathleen G. Lupole